bothrs/vs-code-sidekick/README.md

-# Bothrs VScode assistant README
+# Bothrs VScode sidekick README

 This extension provides adds some helper functionality to Visual Studio Code.